Why and How to Install Bar Ends On A Mountain Bike

 ● Step 10: Adjust the brake and shift levers

-Now adjust the brake lever and the shift lever while sitting on the bike.
+Now adjust the brake and shift levers while sitting on the bike.
 Most importantly, make sure to position both in a comfortable position.
-It is because you don’t want to find it difficult to reach for the shift lever and brake lever when cycling.
+You don’t want to find it difficult to reach for the shift and brake levers when cycling.

 ● Step 11: Twist grip shifters